Reasons to Choose ICB

 Is ICB SAQA Accredited?

 Yes, ICB courses are registered with the South African Qualifications Authority (SAQA).
-ICB courses are registered and this makes them recognised in South Africa.
-They are recognised by academic institutions and companies.
+ICB courses are registered, and this makes them recognised in South Africa.
+Academic institutions and companies recognise them.
 This makes it simple for you to gain access to different companies and academic institutions.

 What Is The Purpose Of ICB?